The Business Report

 Calcasieu Parish has formed an ITEP review committee.
 Its first project, a Phillips 66 refinery expansion, was approved for the full exemption by the C&I board in December.

 The committee is led by either the president or vice president of the Southwest Louisiana Economic Development Alliance and includes representatives of the police jury, school board and sheriff, along with the relevant municipality if a project is within its borders.
 The representatives, all sworn to secrecy, meet with company officials and review LED’s project description before agreeing to a recommendation that member bodies would be expected to approve.

 “That takes the politics out of it,” says alliance vice president R.B.
 Smith.
-“The feedback I’ve gotten so far [from industry] is, ‘Wow, we never thought this was going to work as well as it did.’”
+“The feedback I’ve gotten so far is, ‘Wow, we never thought this was going to work as well as it did.’”

 Calcasieu Parish Administrator Bryan Beam says the goal is to promote job creation and retention while avoiding granting exemptions for minor work or routine maintenance.
 He realizes the state’s new requirements create a “wild card” that could make companies nervous, but notes that local input is the norm in other states with similar programs.